delingren/walle/firmware.md

 # Firmware

-I'm using Arduino framework for both the Wall-E and remote control sides.
+There are two independent parts.
+One for the main toy and one for the remote control.
+I'm using Arduino framework for both.

-## Wall-E
+## Main

 The firmware is relatively straight-forward.
 One thing worth mentioning is animation.
 When we recieve a command, such as turning the head, we want the operation to be rather smooth.
 So, instead of setting the position immediately, we animate the transition to the target position.
 This also applies to the speed of the motors as well as the brightness of the LEDs.
 So I am defining an `Animatable` class and keep a list of ongoing animations at any moment.